Board of Directors & Staff

 Program Associate and Events Coordinator for Luce Scholars

 Michelle directs the day-to-day administration of the Luce Scholars program including all meetings and events.
 During her tenure at the Foundation she has also worked as Program Assistant on the Luce Scholars and Clare Boothe Luce Programs.
 Prior to joining the Luce Foundation in 1990, she worked as a jewelry designer and taught 6th-12th grade art.
 She holds a B.A. and a teaching certificate in fine arts from Ohio Wesleyan University.
 Michelle also serves on the Board of Trustees of the Morris Educational Foundation.

 Michael was elected president of the Henry Luce Foundation in December 2002, having been Program Director for Theology since 1998.
 He previously served at the Association of Theological Schools (ATS); as Academic Dean of the Pontifical College Josephinum; and as teacher and administrator in the Catholic Diocese of Columbus.
 He received a B.A. from Duke University and a M.A. and Ph.D. in English from the University of Virginia.
 He is chairman of the United Board for Christian Higher Education in Asia, and serves on the board of the Council of Independent Colleges.

 Program Director for Asia

-Prior to this appointment in 2008, Helena served for a decade as program officer for the Foundation’s Asia Program.
-She holds a B.A. in Chinese Language and Literature from the University of California, Berkeley and a J.D. from the University of Texas School of Law.
+Prior to this appointment in 2008, she served for a decade as program officer for the Foundation’s Asia Program.
+Ms. Kolenda holds a BA in Chinese Language and Literature from the University of California, Berkeley (1980) and a JD from the University of Texas School of Law (1989).
 Between 1981 and 1996, she spent ten years in China, working first as an English teacher with Volunteers in Asia and later as an attorney with the law firm Paul, Weiss, Rifkind, Wharton & Garrison.
 She is a member of Phi Beta Kappa and the National Committee on United States-China Relations, and a trustee of the Harvard-Yenching Institute and the Lingnan Foundation.

 Program Director for Luce Scholars and Program Officer for Asia